ajjNTU/KitchenUtensils/memory_bank/techContext.md

 ## Tool Usage Patterns
 - All NLP modules importable from nlp/
 - Logic and fuzzy modules importable from logic/
-- Image classification stub in image_classification/
+- Vision modules in image_classification/ with CNN and YOLO stubs ready
+- Dataset preparation scripts in scripts/ for reproducibility
 - Robust FOL negation: all rules use tilde (~) for negation, not custom NotX predicates
 - Canonical property parsing: multi-word properties (e.g., "microwave safe") are parsed to CamelCase (e.g., MicrowaveSafe)
 - Default sharpness is now 5.0 (medium) if no explicit fact is present, for correct fuzzy demo